Dracula (color scheme): Reception

 Over the years, Dracula became popular among software developers.
 Joey Sneddon of omg!ubuntu! recommended Dracula, noting its wide compatibility, as well as its open source nature.
-Writing for SpeckyBoy Magazine, Eric Karkovack reported that "Dracula is a dark theme that presents some great color contrast.
-Using a dark background actually saves energy as well...".
+Writing for SpeckyBoy Magazine, Eric Karkovack reported that "Dracula is a dark theme that presents some great color contrast."
 Nick Congleton of LinuxConfig.org described it as one of the best Linux terminal color schemes.
-Twilio featured Dracula as one their favorite Halloween hacks.
-Adobe listed Dracula as one of their featured Design System Packages.
-Sudo Null IT News said that "Dracula Theme is a universal theme for almost everything".
-Eric L. Barnes from Laravel News told that "Dracula theme is a great way to get your development environment ready".
-Lizzy Lawrence from The Protocol reported that "Dracula is the dark mode color scheme with a cult following of coders".
+Sudo Null IT News said that the "Dracula Theme is a universal theme for almost everything".
+Lizzy Lawrence from Protocol reported that "Dracula is the dark mode color scheme with a cult following of coders".